 TERMS IN WELDING JOINT

 Another important element is the root.
-Depending on the design, the joint could be open or closed joint.
-In open joint, there’s an opening between two base metals to allow the weld to melt through, this opening is called root opening or gap and its size is entirely based on the welder’s preference.
-A root face is the thickness of the root to prevent excessive penetration or melt through.
+Depending on the design, the joint could be an open or closed joint.
+In an open joint, there’s an opening between two base metals to allow the weld to melt through, this opening is called a root opening or gap and its size is entirely based on the welder’s preference.
+A root face is the thickness of the root to prevent excessive penetration or melt-through.
 The size is also entirely based on the preference of the welder.

 The measurement of weld size is also different on either butt weld or fillet weld.
 It’s a little bit simpler on butt weld because the geometry is not that complicated, the measurement can be done parallel to the thickness plane of the base metal.
 While on fillet weld, it’s a little bit complicated.
-To simplify things, the measured element is like those of a triangle.
-The measurement is not just throat but also leg, which is non-existent in butt weld.
+To simplify things, the measuring element is like those of a triangle.
+The measurement is not just the throat but also the leg, which is non-existent in the butt weld.

 This type of joint is the most commonly used welding joint.
 It’s relatively easy to prepare and there are many variations that can be applied to manipulate the desired result.
 Those variations include the shape of the groove, the width of the gap, layer variation, and any other process.
 Basically, both metal in this joint is configured to align on the same plane and the side of each base metal will be joined by welding.